 The AIA is a form of Capital Allowance that offers a 100% allowance on qualifying capital expenditure in the year of purchase.
-AIA was introduced in 2008 since then there has been several changes, in the last budget statement the Chancellor announced that the AIA limit would increase temporarily to £1m per annum with effect from 1st January 2019 until 31st December 2020.
+AIA was introduced in 2008 since then there has been several changes, in the last budget statement the Chancellor announced that the AIA limit would increase temporarily from £200,000 to £1m per annum with effect from 1st January 2022 until 31st March 2023.

 This is an important tax incentive which accelerates the tax relief so that 100% may be available in the first year, instead of claiming the usual 18% on a reducing balance.